 No Place on Earth Looks Like Bryce Canyon

 Bryce Canyon, only an hour and a half from Kanab, offers an amazing world of rock sculpted into spectacular ten-story sized sedimentary pillars.
-50 million years in the making, this series of ampitheaters has been sculpted into bizarre shapes, slot canyons, windows, fins and surprising colorful spires called, “hoodoos.”
+50 million years in the making, this series of amphitheaters has been sculpted into bizarre shapes, slot canyons, windows, fins and surprising colorful spires called “hoodoos.”
 The surreal formations make up a “fairyland” of mystical castles, temples and elegant structures of stone.
 You can enjoy the canyon on a 37-mile scenic drive or explore the wonders of Bryce on foot from numerous trails.

-Bryce Canyon located in southwestern Utah in the Dixie National Forest, is a beautiful place full of twisted rock spires and capped domes.
-In actuality Bryce Canyon isn’t even a canyon at all, but is a series of eroded rock amphitheaters on the eastern side of the Paunsaugunt Plateau.
+Bryce Canyon, located in southwestern Utah in the Dixie National Forest, is a beautiful place full of twisted rock spires and capped domes.
+In actuality Bryce Canyon isn’t even a canyon at all, but a series of eroded rock amphitheaters on the eastern side of the Paunsaugunt Plateau.
 The orange, red, yellow and white colors of the limestone formations make Bryce Canyon one of the world’s most breathtaking locations.

 Things to do